emiryuksel/LiteBot/README.md

 - ✅ Edge
 - ✅ Safari

-Works great on both desktop and mobile!
+Works perfect on both desktop and mobile!

 ---